albertjimenez/GestionHospital/README.md

 # GestionHospital
-Project for the Hospital of Vinaròs, no MVC has been applied, just Model interacting with the view.
-No multithread.
+Project for the Hospital of Vinaròs, applied lightly MVC, Model is no longer interact with the view.
+Data Structure prepared for multithread (Not Thread-safe yet).
 Developed with JAVA SE 8 and Swing framework.

 __Formed by 5 packets: